nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `TUTORIALGROUPID` is optional.

 Examples:
-* `list attendance w/1` Shows a summary of attendance records of all students for Week 1.
+* `list attendance w/1` Shows a list of absentees and a summary of attendance records of all students in the course for Week 1.
-* `list attendance w/3 tg/G01` Shows a summary of attendance records of the students in the tutorial group G01 for Week 3.
+* `list attendance w/3 tg/G01` Shows a list of absentees and a summary of attendance records of the students in the tutorial group G01 in the course for Week 3.

 ### Searching for student's contact via keyword : `find`